Lesson AWF-4

 You can complete the exercises by yourself or together with your classmate(s)

-On your whiteboard, rewrite the sentences into participle clauses.
+Rewrite the sentences into participle clauses.
 Begin the sentences with:

 The verb in the ING-form (present participle):